-Waterford Libraries are delighted to work in partnership with the Irish Writers Centre and with funding from Creative Waterford and Dún Garbhán le Gaeilge to provide a series of creative writing courses for adults.
+Waterford Libraries are delighted to work in partnership with the Munster Literature Centre and with funding from Creative Waterford, Dún Garbhán le Gaeilge and the Irish Writers Centre to provide a series of creative writing courses for adults.
 All courses are free of charge, but places must be booked in advance.

-The programme runs from August to mid-December and gives participants an opportunity to attend courses in both Irish and English with experienced, well-established writers in their fields.
-The workshops are either online or take place in library locations during the evenings or on Saturdays.
+The programme runs from August to November 2025 and gives participants an opportunity to attend courses in both Irish and English with experienced, well-established writers in their fields.
+The workshops are either online or take place in library locations.

 Courses are free of charge and open to people over 18 years resident in the City or County of Waterford.